BlackHolePerturbationToolkit/GremlinEq/README.md

 # Spectre - Teukolsky equation solver for a point particle on a bound, timelike orbit

 Spectre is a toolkit for studying solutions to the Teukolsky equation using a point-particle source.
 SpectreEq is a version of Spectre that specializes the source to circular and equatorial orbits of Kerr black holes.
 The full Spectre package will be released publicly via the Black Hole Perturbation Toolkit; certain proprietary libraries that were used in its development must be cleaned up and replaced with Open Source resources.
-SpectreEq has been so cleaned, and is hereby provided as an initial released.
+SpectreEq has been so cleaned, and is hereby provided as an initial release.

 ## Requirements